sgmurphy/wordpress-plugins/wp-dark-mode/readme.txt

 7. Dark Mode color presets

 == Changelog ==

+= 5.0.9 – 8 AUG 2024 =
+* **New (Device-wise Dark Mode Toggle):** Control the switch visibility on different devices - easily choose where to display the dark mode switch: Desktop, Mobile, or Tablet.
+* **Improvement:** Added compatibility with Twenty Twenty Four theme.
+* **Improvement:** Added compatibility with Jetpack and Jetpack CRM.

 = 5.0.8 – 15 JUL 2024 =
 * **Fix:** Conflicts with common CSS libraries like Bootstrap etc.